 If there are unassigned miles, there’s already an annotation provided, which makes it easier to account for and explain the data to others.

-For more information on the compliance and regulatory issues surrounding your ELD, please contact our office and someone from our team will be more than happy to assist you.
+For more information on the compliance and regulatory issues surrounding your ELD, or for help tracking your fleet, please contact our office and someone from our team will be more than happy to assist you.